Abdurauf Fitrat: Language and script

 In these days, Fitrat denied that Persian was one of Central Asia's native languages.
 Assuming that the entire population of the region was Turkic notwithstanding the language they actually used in their everyday life was part of his Chagatayist body of thought.
 According to reports, as minister of education Fitrat forbade the use of Tajik in his office.
-Literature about Fitrat suggests that a reason for his radical change from Persian to a Turkic language lies in the fact that the Jadid movement linked the Persian tongue to repressive regimes like the one of the Bukharan emir, while Turkic languages were identified with Muslim, that is Tatar and Ottoman, reformism.
+Literature about Fitrat suggests that a reason for his radical change from Persian to a Turkic language lies in the fact that the Jadid movement linked the Persian tongue to repressive regimes like that of the Bukharan emir, while Turkic languages were identified with Muslim, that is Tatar and Ottoman, reformism.

-In Bedil (1923), a bilingual work with passages in Persian and Turkic, Fitrat presents an Uzbek tongue influencesd by the Ottoman language as a counterpart to the traditional Persian poetic language, and therefore as a language suited for modernization.
+In Bedil (1923), a bilingual work with passages in Persian and Turkic, Fitrat presents an Uzbek tongue influenced by the Ottoman language as a counterpart to the traditional Persian poetic language, and therefore as a language suited for modernization.
 His partial return to Tajik during the 1920s can, according to Borjian, be ascribed to the end of Jadidism and the beginning of the suppression of Turkish nationalisms.
 Tajik national identity emerged later than was the case with Central Asia's Turks.
 Therefore, the creation of the Tajik SSR in 1929, out of the Tajik ASSR which had been a part of the Uzbek SSR, "may" (Borjian) have motivated Fitrat to return to writing in Tajik.
 In Khalid's perception this step was a kind of exile and an attempt to disprove the allegations of Pan-Turkism.
 Fitrat himself named the promotion of Tajik drama as the motive.

 In Fitrat's time, the Arabic alphabet was predominant, not only as the script of Arabic language texts, but also for texts in Persian and in Ottoman Turkish.
 After 1923, in Turkestan a reformed Arabic alphabet with better identification of vowels came into use; however, it still could not accommodate the variety of vowels in the Turkic languages.